 4 March 2013

 This bill would repeal the Human Rights Act 1998 and related legislation and replace them with a new UK Bill of Rights and Responsibilities.
-It aims to set out how rights are protected and dealt with under the new framework.
-It is currently at the second reading in the House of Commons.
+It sets out how rights and responsibilities would apply in UK law and public life.
+At present, it is at the second reading stage in the House of Commons, meaning it is still in early debate.

 Generated 21 February 2026